Maycon1993/Devices-docs/surface/contact-surface-business-education-support.md

 ### General Surface Support

 The [Surface Support Portal](surface-support-portal.md) provides a self-serve, centralized solution to look up current warranty and protection plans, create individual or bulk service requests, and track the status of support cases.
+[Learn more](surface-support-portal.md) or [get support](https://admin.microsoft.com/adminportal/home?#/support/microsoftsurfacesupport).

 If this is your first time accessing the Microsoft 365 Admin Center, follow these onboarding steps: [Streamline access to Surface Support Portal](/surface/surface-support-portal#streamline-access-to-surface-support-portal)